FlipEnergy/k8s-homelab/README.md

 - check out my website which has info and posts about my homelab: https://pleasenoddos.com
 - Watch my stream at https://stream.pleasenoddos.com
 - paste stuff with haste at https://haste.pleasenoddos.com
+- use the alternate reddit frontend at https://reddit.pleasenoddos.com

 # Requirements
 - Kubectl